johnbailon/rebitjs/README.md

 [Rebit](https://rebit.ph) allows anyone in the world to send money to the Philippines using Bitcoin.

-The term rebittance or "to rebit" was coined by the [SCI](http://sci.ph) team in 2014 _(despite some people implying they popularized it themselves.)_
+The term rebittance or "to rebit" was coined by the [SCI](http://sci.ph) team in 2014 _(despite some people implying they popularized it themselves :metal:)_

 ```bash
 $ npm install rebit